Yes No Share to Facebook

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-To get a lawsuit started in Small Claims Court, the preparing and issuing of the document known as a Plaintiff's Claim is required.
-The Plaintiff's Claim document is a specific form, numbered and referred to as Form 7A, and is accessible online.
+To start a case in the Small Claims Court requires the issuing of a document known as a Plaintiff's Claim.
+The Plaintiff's Claim is a form, known as Form 7A, and is available online.
 The main parts of the Form 7A document are quite easy to complete as such simply involves filling in a few blanks of information.
 The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, if any.
 There are various rules regarding the extent of information that is required.
-The rules of process for starting a legal case in the Small Claims Court can be found in Rule 7 of the Rules of the Small Claims Court.
+The prescribed rules for the requirements when beginning a Small Claims Court lawsuit are available for review at Rule 7 of the Rules of the Small Claims Court.